As of 1 September 2019

 “The Constanta Blockade” is a fairly dark, fairly hard science fiction game inspired by an increasingly distant Joss Whedon TV show.
 It is the fifth in the Kestrel series and some characters and themes from previous episodes reappear.
 However many characters are new and no knowledge of the series background or of previous episodes is expected or required.
 There are 16 player spaces, and some content involving slavery and crime.
 As usual we will do a double-run if there is demand.

-- Londinium Rising, Nik’s pseudo-Elizabethan campaign, will be doing its rules release on August 11, and aiming to run its first game in February 2020.
+- Londinium Rising, Nik’s pseudo-Elizabethan campaign, has released its rules and setting, and aiming to run its first game in February 2020.

 - We have nothing running in December yet.
 Its a bad month for larp, but you can usually do something in the first weekend.
 Any volunteers?